Aglorios17/Darkly_19/VULNERABILITIES.md

 ### Reproduce
 You can intercept the request and change the value for the vote in the survey page (/?page=survey#)
 ![](/images/5.png)<br>

+## 5
+### Flag
+0FBB54BBF7D099713CA4BE297E1BC7DA0173D8B3C21C1811B916A3A86652724E

+### Reproduce
+I found this flag by trying on feedback page 'Name' input to do an XSS attack or more specifically a javascript injection.<br>
+I wrote `<script>al` which comes from `<script>alert(1);</script>` but input size is limited.<br>
+Because protection is given against javascript injections the <script> tags are removed and this is when I realized just writing `al` as the name was sufficient to get the flag.
+Later I also found the letter combination can also be written in the 'Message' input for a flag.<br>
+Next to `al` I also found other letter combinations to return a flag:
+* a, al, ale, aler, alert
+* e, er, ert,
+* r, rt, ri, rip, ript
+* t
+* i, ip, ipt
+* p, pt
+* s, sc, scr, scri, scrip, script
+* l, le, ler, lert
+* c, cr, cri, crip, cript

+### Understand
+From the found letter combinations to give a flag, `script` and `alert` stand out as those are present in the base XSS attack proof-of-concept payload, namely what I initially tried `<script>alert(1);</script>`.<br>
+Thus I conclude this flag comes from XSS attacks which consists of unsanitized input to the frontend.